Abenayaaa/Abenayaaa/README.md

 ### 🚀 Building Intelligent, Agentic Process Automation with AI & Scalable Orchestration

 Welcome to my GitHub!
-I specialize in designing automation solutions that combine **Agentic Process Automation** with leading platforms like **Automation Anywhere** and **Power Automate**, enhanced by AI orchestration for smarter, adaptive workflows.
+I specialize in designing automation solutions that leverage **Agentic Process Automation** , enhanced by AI orchestration for smarter, adaptive workflows.

 I have a growing affinity for **AI Governance**, ensuring automation solutions are scalable, compliant, and aligned with responsible technology principles.